Nireusblog/ZipBlog/README.md

 # Technical Design Document: Blog Application

 ## Overview
 The Blog Application is a web application designed to allow users to create and view blog posts.
-The application consists of a front-end user interface built using HTML, CSS, and JavaScript, and a back-end server built using Java and the Spring Boot framework.
+The application consists of a front-end user interface built using HTML, CSS, and JavaScript, and a back-end server built using Node JavaScript framework.
 The server-side application stores data in a MySQL database.

 ## Architecture
 The Blog Application follows the Model-View-Controller (MVC) architecture pattern.
 The Model layer consists of a MySQL database, which stores blog post data.
 The View layer is built using HTML, CSS, and REACT JavaScript, and is responsible for rendering the user interface.
-The Controller layer is implemented using the Spring Boot framework, and provides the application's business logic and RESTful API endpoints.
+The Controller layer is implemented using the Node JavaScript, and provides the application's business logic and RESTful API endpoints.

 ## Database Schema
-The MySQL database consists of two tables: `blog_post` and `blog_tag`.
-The `blog_post` table stores information about each blog post, including the post's ID, title, content, author, and creation date.
-The `blog_tag` table stores information about each blog tag, including the tag's ID and name.
-A many-to-many relationship is maintained between the `blog_post` and `blog_tag` tables using a junction table named `blog_post_tag`.
+The MySQL database consists of two tables: `blog_post` and `blog_users`.
+The `blog_post` table stores information about each blog post, including the post's ID, title, content, author, tag, and creation date.
+The `blog_users` table stores information about each user account, including the users's ID, username, encrypted password, and email address.
+A many-to-many relationship is maintained between the `blog_post` and `blog_users` tables using a junction table named `blog_post_users`.

 ## API Endpoints
 The following RESTful API endpoints are provided by the Controller layer: